Court Etiquette in the ACT

-When attending court in the Australian Capital Territory (ACT), you will need to follow the required etiquette to show respect for the legal system.
-If you do not show the appropriate level of respect, the judicial officers may find you in contempt of court or ask you to depart from the courts.
+When attending court in the ACT, you will need to follow the required etiquette to show respect for the legal system.
+If you do not show the appropriate level of respect, the judicial officers may ask you to leave the courts, or in extreme cases, have you charged with contempt of court.
+This article outlines the rules of court etiquette in the ACT.

 Preparing for court in the Australian Capital Territory